domeniconappo/smfr/README.md

       - You have to include Bitbucket credentials of a user with read permissions to the SMFR models repository
     - `DOCKER_ID_USER=efas`
       - Docker swarm node ids to set up for swarm deploy.
 Check [Developer Notes](DEVELOPER_NOTES.md) for more info.
+- Copy all yaml.tpl files to have extension yaml and edit them according your configuration (e.g. admin_collector.yaml which contains Twitter client keys and secrets)
 - Execute `./build.sh` if you need to rebuild images.
 This step can take several minutes and will also push updates to Docker registry in case the DOCKER_ID_USER is set and it's got rights to push.
     - __Note__: It's not possible to build images with `docker-compose build` command as there are some variables substitution to perform (e.g. current branch name giving the image tag).